amd/ryzen-ai-documentation/docs/inst.rst

 Runtime IPU Binary Selection
 ============================

 The IPU binaries are located inside the setup package.
-Selecting an IPU binary is a required step every time the application is run from a new environment.
+Selecting an IPU binary is necessary every time the application is run from a new environment.

 The automatic installer ``install.bat`` sets IPU binary 1x4.xclbin as default.
 However, Ryzen AI Software provides multiple IPU binaries using different configurations on the IPU device.
 Refer to the :doc:`runtime_setup` page for more details on IPU binaries.